nueces/qcase/README.md

 			Run linting tools for Python and Terraform code. kubeconfig
-			Generate a local kubectl configuration file to connect to the k8s cluster.
+			Generate a local kubectl configuration file to connect to the k8s cluster. workflow-list
+			List all the configured workflows
+	workflow-run
+			Run a workflow from the list [Interactive] workflow-enable
+			Enable a workflow from the list [Interactive] workflow-enable-all
+			Enable all the workflows in the project workflow-disable
+			Disable a workflow from the list [Interactive] workflow-disable-all
+			Disable all the workflows in the project

 ```